wschaef/goes-architecture/architecture.md

 ![Whitebox View of Overall System](img/Container.drawio.svg)

 - **Streaming:** This building block is responsible for the delivery of video and audio content to consumers.
 It handles tasks like encoding, transcoding, and streaming protocols.
-- **Shop:** The Shop building block manages the e-commerce aspects of the system, including product listings, purchase transactions, and order fulfillment.
+- **Shop:** The Shop building block represents the frontend for e-commerce aspects of the system.
 - **Order:** This building block manages the order process, including order creation, fulfillment, and tracking.
 - **Product:** This building block stores and manages product information, including metadata, pricing, and inventory.
-- **Customer:** The Customer building block stores and manages user information, including account details, preferences, and purchase history.
+- **Customer:** The Customer building block stores and manages user information, including account details.
 - **Payment:** This building block handles financial transactions, including payment processing and fraud detection.
 - **IAM *(Identity and Access Management)*:** The Identity building block manages user authentication and authorization, allowing users to log in and access system resources.
 - **Ticket System:** This building block provides a system for users to report issues and request support.